 Add fermented feed to their diet

 Fermented feed helps them to acquire more nutrients.
-You can find how to ferment feed in a previous post here.
+You can find how to ferment feed in my post, Lower Feed Costs with Fermented Feed.

 Supply them with Black Oil Sunflower Seeds